Mookie Clouse – guitarist/vocalist

 Chad Blashford – drummer

 With eclectic influences, stellar harmonies and multi-instrumental skills that belie their ages, New Hollow—Mookie Clouse, 21; Evan West, 21; and Chad Blashford, 20—are rock ‘n’ roll obsessives who know more about old-school bands and equipment than many musicians twice their age.
-Their song “She Ain’t You” scored the teen trio a “Breakthrough Song Of 2013” by Sirius XM’s The Pulse and was The Pulse’s #18 song of year, while Billboard cited them as one of the “Bands To Watch.”
+Their song “She Ain’t You” scored the teen trio a “Breakthrough Song” by Sirius XM’s The Pulse and was The Pulse’s #18 song of year, while Billboard cited them as one of the “Bands To Watch.”

 Though West and Blashford both played football in school, it was in New Hollow where they gelled, the drummer cementing the lineup, with Clouse giving the self-taught Blashford his initial start.
 “We played every day after school, and from the first moment, John Henry Bonham was my number one drummer,” Blashford says.
 “My room is covered with Zep and Pink Floyd posters, and I also love Mitch Mitchell and Nick Mason.”
 Clouse is likewise a Floyd fan, digging David Gilmour, but holds David Bowie’s Spiders from Mars late axeman Mick Ronson in the highest esteem.
 In fact, the New Hollow logo tips the hat to their inspirations—it’s a combination of the British and American flags.